GrandpasCode/Dr.Mario/README.rst

 .. |README.linux| replace:: ``README.linux``
 .. _README.linux: README.linux

 In November, 2015, `Grandpa's Code`_ attempted to continue.
+As of December, 2015, it conforms to C99 and POSIX.1b.

 .. _Grandpa's Code: https://bitbucket.org/grandpas/code